Faezehabibi/pc_tutorial/information_flow.md

     **Forward only pathway: Retina (RGC) → LGN → V1 → V2 → ... → V4 → IT**

-  * **Predictive Coding Model**: Brain is considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time, downward to the lower-level in the brain for (later) assessment, then the information path is top-down and forward; while the information from Retina to the higher level of the brain is backward and bottom-up.
-(Information is sourced at the brain in time $t=t_0$)
+  * **Predictive Coding Model**: Brain is considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time, downward to the lower-level in the brain for (later) assessment, then the prediction path is forward top-down; while the information from retina to the higher level of the brain is backward (prediction error).
+    In predictive coding, the prediction is sourced at the higher level of the brain going downward (prediction signal path is top-down and forward in time (earlier));
+    while the prediction error is sourced at the lower level going upward (error signal gows bottom-up and backward in time (later)).

+    **Forward**